AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/cja-b2c/module4.2/ex5.md

 ![demo](./images/5.png)

 First of all, you need to select the correct sandbox to use.
-In the sandbox menu, select your sandbox, which should be `--aepSandboxId--`.
+In the sandbox menu, select your sandbox, which should be `--aepSandboxName--`.
 In this example, the sandbox to use is **AEP Enablement FY21**.

 ![demo](./images/cjasb.png)